Q. Where will you be located in Greece?

-The group is currently in the final stages of choosing and negotiating for our property.
-We will then enter the design phase of development where we will collaboratively design our entire village to reflect multigenerational needs, our values, and cohousing deisgn for connection and living lightly on the land.
+The group is currently just beginning our design phase where we will collaboratively design our entire village to reflect multigenerational needs, our values, and cohousing deisgn for connection and living lightly on the land.
 This participatory design process is one of the most important community-building aspects of the cohousing experience, and it is part of the secret sauce that creates long-term cohesive community.
 The group's formal property choice, goals, and design process will determine the timeline.
+We very much plan to break ground this year, but our own choices will determine when we break ground.
 For more information, join us during our Friday information coffee talks.

 Q. Is this a safe neighborhood for children and adults?

 Cohousing is one of the safest possible neighborhoods for all.
 Our community design puts cars far from playing children.
 Cohousing homes are generally designed with windows looking onto common grounds where everyone can see children at play and be there if a child needs help.
 Neighbors know each other well, so strangers in the community are quickly noticed.
 If you are ill and cannot make it to the store, your neighbors will be there to bring you a cup of soup.
 Going a few steps on pedestrian walkways to use the Common House will give you safe and easy access to laundry, work areas, exercise, and play areas.

 Q. What if I don’t like all of my neighbors?